PauloMaced0/The-One-Billion-Row-Challenge/README.md

-# CLE - Practical Assignment Template
+# The One Billion Row Challenge

 ## Instructions to Run the Programs